 When working inside a home, you should follow the guidance on working safely, including wearing a face covering and maintaining social distancing.
 Work can take place as long as you, the homeowner and everyone in both of your households are well and have no coronavirus symptoms.

 If you’re working, take extra precautions, such as:

-- Take additional hygiene precautions – wash your hands more regularly, use hand sanitiser when soap and water isn’t available and bring your own drinks if you’re working in someone’s home.
+- Take additional hygiene precautions.
+Wash your hands more regularly, use hand sanitiser when soap and water isn’t available and bring your own drinks if you’re working in someone’s home.

-For onsite workers:
+Coronavirus advice for onsite workers:

 Note: Countries may approach the different phases of lockdown differently.
 This guidance is in line with the UK government’s advice and is being followed in England.
 See the specific government websites for any differences.